Improving donor data for a news and analysis nonprofit

 Phase 2: Taking Action

 Reduced friction in the subscription and donation processes.
-To reduce friction in the digital experience with constituents, online registration and donation forms were stripped down to the bare essentials and aligned to industry best practices to achieve better conversion percentages.
-Previously, competing interests from Marketing and Development, not grounded enough in industry best practices, had resulted in way too much information being collected up-front, dramatically increasing friction and decreasing conversion rates.
+Online registration and donation forms were stripped down to the bare essentials and aligned to industry best practices to achieve better conversion percentages.
+Previously, competing interests from Marketing and Development had resulted in too much information being collected up-front, decreasing conversion rates.
 Survey data provided enough direction to make gathering most of this information on a per-constituent basis completely unnecessary.
+The result was that by following best practices for lowering friction to register/donate, conversions increased dramatically.

 Improved handling of potentially fraudulent transactions.
-Additional reduction of friction was made by changing to a payment gateway with better and more configurable anti-fraud mechanisms.
+The client changed to a payment gateway with better and more configurable anti-fraud mechanisms.
 We also integrated predictive analytics into to the donation form.
 This resulted in two major benefits.
 (1) Fewer false-positives in fraud detection.
-As an example: foreign donors in Asia being able to make large donations on credit cards—their preferred payment method.
-They had not been able to do so with the previous gateway.
-Fewer fraudulent transactions were allowed.
+For example, the new gateway allowed foreign donors in Asia became able to make large donations on credit cards—their preferred payment method.
+This change increased donations by lowering barriers without any increase in fraud.
 (2) Dramatically decreased the number of chargebacks and refunds.
+Streamlining this process saved staff time, and increased donor confidence.
+The result was a dramatic first year donation increase of 15%.

 Pushed the right Call to Action.
-On digital properties, priority was placed on getting people to register for a free information service rather than getting them to donate.
-Data indicated that with certain changes to use of promotional (or “call to action”) page real estate on the website and social media channels, subscription conversion rates would increase.
+Priority was placed on getting people to register for a free information service rather than getting them to donate.
+Data indicated that “calls to action” on the website and social media channels would increase subscription conversion rates over “calls to donate.”
 It also indicated the organization was much more likely to get a donation from an information service subscriber than a non-subscriber.
+The result was that by changing the ask, donations increased.

 Increased integration and process automation.
 We worked to improve integration between the CRM and online marketing platform, leading to better end-to-end tracking and analysis of online engagement.
 We then streamlined the process for constituent record management for data managers, as well as account management self-service for constituents.
-We used automation to predict constituent and donor readiness to deepen the relationship, and elevate that indication to Development’s awareness.
+We used automation to predict constituent and donor readiness to deepen the relationship, and elevate that readiness to Development.
 Finally, we simplified the process for processing refunds and making gift adjustments.
+The result was a dynamic and predictive system that saved staff time and allowed a focus on higher value donation relationships.

 Applied greater discipline in constituent data management.
-We emphasized consistent application of fewer and better-defined constituent, gift, and campaign codes, more consistent use of action entry and reporting, and less frequent use of notes—taking the time to record that data in more appropriate (and more reportable fields) on the constituent record.
+We emphasized consistent application of fewer and better-defined constituent, gift, and campaign codes, more consistent use of action entry and reporting, and less frequent use of notes—taking the time to record that data in reportable fields on the constituent record.
 We also implemented more careful and consistent use of tools to keep constituent data clean.
+The result was reliable data that can drive strategic planning.

 Through our work together, the organization achieved the following: